go2hx/go2hxdoc/example-project/README.md

 Once g2hxdoc has run, the documentation for the libraries will be available as README.md in each directory.

-if there are Go tests, and at least one testing flag (-cpp,-hl,-interp,-jvm) is set, the test results will appear in the README.md files.
+if there are Go tests, and at least one testing flag (-cpp,-hl,-interp,-js,-jvm) is set, the test results will appear in the README.md files.

 For an example of the CLI commands to do the above, see test.sh.